• Skip to primary navigation

 • 70 ml double cream/ heavy cream (2.37 fl oz)

-• 1 tbsp rum essence or vanilla
+• 1 tablespoon rum essence or vanilla

 • 1 pinch salt

-• 5 tbsp cane sugar
+• 5 tablespoon cane sugar

 • 1 handful of fresh fruits to sprinkle on top